Kong/docs.konghq.com/app/_hub/kong-inc/proxy-cache-advanced/index.md

 ### Upstream Outages

-Due to an implementation in Kong's core request processing model, at this point the proxy-cache plugin cannot be used to serve stale cache data when an upstream is unreachable.
+Due to an implementation in Kong's core request processing model, at this point the proxy-cache-advanced plugin cannot be used to serve stale cache data when an upstream is unreachable.
 To equip Kong to serve cache data in place of returning an error when an upstream is unreachable, we recommend defining a very large `storage_ttl` (on the order of hours or days) in order to keep stale data in the cache.
 In the event of an upstream outage, stale data can be considered "fresh" by increasing the `cache_ttl` plugin configuration value.
 By doing so, data that would have been previously considered stale is now served to the client, before Kong attempts to connect to a failed upstream service.

 ### Admin API

 This plugin provides several endpoints to managed cache entities.
-These endpoints are assigned to the `proxy-cache` RBAC resource.
+These endpoints are assigned to the `proxy-cache-advanced` RBAC resource.

 The following endpoints are provided on the Admin API to examine and purge cache entities:

 ### Retrieve a Cache Entity

-Two separate endpoints are available: one to look up a known plugin instance, and another that searches all proxy-cache plugins data stores for the given cache key.
+Two separate endpoints are available: one to look up a known plugin instance, and another that searches all proxy-cache-advanced plugins data stores for the given cache key.
 Both endpoints have the same return value.

 **Endpoint**

-<div class="endpoint get">/proxy-cache/:plugin_id/caches/:cache_id</div>
+<div class="endpoint get">/proxy-cache-advanced/:plugin_id/caches/:cache_id</div>

 | Attributes | Description
 | -------------- | -------
-|`plugin_id` | The UUID of the proxy-cache plugin
+|`plugin_id` | The UUID of the proxy-cache-advanced plugin
 | `cache_id` | The cache entity key as reported by the X-Cache-Key response header

 **Endpoint**

-<div class="endpoint get">/proxy-cache/:cache_id</div>
+<div class="endpoint get">/proxy-cache-advanced/:cache_id</div>

 | Attributes | Description
 | -------------- | -------